 Children's Wisconsin wanted to improve the hospital experience for children and their loved ones, and they looked to Highland for help.

 “According to a study by Anthem Blue Cross, an estimated 68% of emergency room patients could have visited more affordable alternatives like a primary care physician or urgent care.
 The overwhelming number of ER visits diverts critical time and resources away from patients with severe needs.
 It also added to patient wait times, negatively impacting the overall patient experience.”

 Children's wanted to understand how they could educate parents' about ER alternatives and minimize unnecessary visits, improving the experience for everyone.
-To do this, they wanted to create a journey map to understand what's really going on when a parent takes their child to the ER.
+To do this, they embarked on a patient journey mapping project to understand what's really going on when a parent takes their child to the ER.

 Highland facilitated a kick-off meeting with eight key stakeholders across the organization to ensure that their unique goals and priorities felt heard and valued.
 This group included the hospital’s President, Chief Marketing Officer, physicians, and nurses.

 Highland conducted in-person discovery interviews that would help refine the point of view of the Journey Map.
 Using the Guided Storytelling interviewing technique, these interviews drew out the specific experiences of each parent and their unique touchpoints with Children's.